Tarsier: Predators

 Due to their small size, tarsiers are prey to various other animals.
-Tarsiers primarily inhabit the lower vegetation layers as they face threats from both terrestrial predators such as cats, lizards, and snakes, and aerial predators such as owls and birds.
+Tarsiers primarily inhabit the lower vegetation layers as they face threats from both terrestrial predators such as cats, lizards, and snakes, and aerial predators such as owls.
 By residing in these lower layers, they can minimize their chances of being preyed upon by staying off the ground and yet still low enough to avoid birds of prey.

 Tarsiers, though known as being shy and reclusive, are known to mob predators.
 In nature, mobbing is the act of harassing predators to reduce the chance of being attacked.
 When predators are near, tarsiers will make a warning vocalization.
 Other tarsiers will respond to the call, and within a short period of time, 2-10 tarsiers will show up to mob the predator.
 The majority of the group consists of adult males, but there will occasionally be a female or two.
 While tarsier groups only contain one adult male, males from other territories will join in the mob event, meaning there are multiple alpha male tarsiers attacking the predator.